-We keep our focus where it belongs: on persistence to mastery through the valuable process of feedback and iteration.
+We keep our focus where it belongs: on persistence to mastery through the valuable process of feedback, reflection, and iteration.

-Not only does this approach make school more productive and useful, it also makes school very real world.
-Now, when something goes awry later in college or in a professional environment, you’ll know how to use feedback constructively, refine and improve – without resorting to any F words.
+Not only does this approach make school more productive and useful, it also makes school very much like the real world.
+When something goes awry in college or in a professional environment, you’ll know how to use feedback constructively, refine, and improve – without resorting to any F words.

 The Mastery School of Hawken is built entirely around the concept of Mastery—which boils down to the simple idea that learning should be deep, enduring, creative, and transferable.
-You’ll never receive a letter grade here.
-Instead, you’ll grow as you build a record that accurately captures the best of what you’ve produced and achieved.
+You’ll grow as you build a record that accurately captures the best of what you’ve produced and achieved.

 Instead of grades, we use Mastery Credits that you earn through presenting evidence that demonstrates your skills, knowledge, and abilities — or what you really know and are able to do.
 Mastery Credits allow you to show what you can do in ways that grades simply cannot.

 The Mastery Credits you’ll earn fit under six broad categories that we call Mastery Credit Areas.
 You’ll notice that they describe skills and mindsets that you’ll need in order to master complex content and abilities:

 - Critical Thinking

 How do you generate evidence to earn credits in these Mastery Credit areas?

 That’s where the program elements come in.

 Within each of these six Mastery Credit Areas, you’ll find a variety of Credits.
 There are two kinds: